AhmedHussein486/Gravity-Books/README.md

 ## Project Overview

 This project models and develops the **Gravity Bookstore** data warehouse.
 It transforms a transactional database into a normalized dimensional warehouse using a Snowflake Schema.
+It includes data modeling, OLAP cube design, and is ready for BI reporting.

 ## Features

 - Designed and built a Snowflake Schema data warehouse
 - Created tables, keys, and constraints
 - Developed a Date Dimension table
+- Built a Tabular OLAP Cube using SSAS
-- Prepared the foundation for ETL, OLAP, and BI solutions
+- Prepared the foundation for ETL with SSIS
+- Ready for Power BI or Excel analysis

 ## Technologies

 - Microsoft SQL Server
 - SQL Server Management Studio (SSMS)
+- SQL Server Integration Services (SSIS)
+- SQL Server Analysis Services (SSAS Tabular)

 ## Data Warehouse Design